 Students may seek an academic minor in art.
 The Art Minor in the visual arts complements the skills the student gains in his or her major discipline by offering an aesthetic and personal exploration of imagery with an understanding of visual art processes, media and skills through a balance of art theory and practice.

-ART MINOR 15 crs
+Art Minor 15 Required Credits

-ART101 Art History I OR
+ART101 Art History I or 3 Credits

-ART102 Art History II 3 crs
+ART102 Art History II

-ART105 Drawing I 3 crs
+ART105 Drawing I 3 Credits

-Elective 3 crs
+Elective 3 Credits

-Elective 3 crs
+Elective 3 Credits

-Elective 3 crs
+Elective 3 Credits